 Employment Outlook and Salary Info

-Graduates who seek to become professional economists may see job growth of 6% from 2014 to 2024, about as fast as the average for all occupations.
-The BLS also reported that economists earned a median annual wage of $99,180 in 2015.
+Graduates who seek to become professional economists may see job growth of 8% from 2018 to 2028, faster than average for all occupations.
+The BLS also reported that economists earned a median annual wage of $104,340 in 2018.

 Although certificate programs in agricultural economics are not available, degree programs teach students how to apply the rules of economics specifically to the agricultural industry.
 Bachelor's degrees cover a broad range of agricultural economic topics, master's degrees focus on research, and doctoral degree programs usually incorporate teaching at the undergraduate level.